PacktPublishing/Pragmatic-Microservices-with-CSharp-and-Azure/ch03/Readme.md

 To access Azure Cosmos DB, an emulator to run it locally is available.
 You can install this NoSQL database emulator with:

 `winget install Microsoft.Azure.CosmosEmulator`

-## Changes after first draft

-These changes will be reflected in the next version of the book chapter:

-* new JsonStringEnumConverter<T> instead of JsonStringEnumMemberConverter now used as attibute instead of method invocations
-* UpdateGameRequest and UpdateGameResponse instead of SetMoveRequest and SetMoveResponse
-* GamesQuery for querying games
-* The analyzer package has the new name CNinnovation.Codebreaker.Analyzers